rodispantelis/HDA-Placement/README.md

 ### Algorithms and simulation tools

-incorporates the following embedding methods
+This project is based on the [SFV_Embedding](https://github.com/rodispantelis/SFC-Embedding) project and incorporates the following HDA placement methods

+* **Hybrid Framework**.

 * **Genetic Algorithm**.